 Conclusion: Small Business Statistics

-Without a doubt, 2020 is going to be a significant year for small businesses.
-WIth the competition increasing, these statistics will help guide your way into better decision making if you’re a small business owner, or are interested in starting your own business.
+Without a doubt, 2022 is going to be a significant year for small businesses.
+With the competition increasing, these statistics will help guide your way into better decision making if you’re a small business owner, or you are interested in starting and are brainstorming small business ideas.
 And even though you’re likely to face challenges, knowing the current trends will help you tackle difficulties in a more proactive manner.

 Summary: Small Business Statistics

-- There are 30.7 million small businesses in the USA.
+- There are 32.5 million small businesses in the US.

-- Small companies create 1.5 million jobs annually and account for 64 percent of new jobs created in the United States.
+- Small companies create 1.5 million jobs annually and account for 64 percent of new jobs created in the US.

 - Over 90 percent of the business population represents small and medium-sized businesses.

-- 55 percent of respondents said that the biggest motivation for opening your own business is being your own boss.
+- 29 percent of respondents said that the biggest motivation for opening their own business is being their own boss.

 - Millennials and Gen Zers are 188 percent more likely to have the aim of creating a side business, compared to baby boomers.

-- More than 50 percent of small enterprises fail in the very first year, and more than 95 percent of small startups fail within the first five years.
+- More than 20 percent of small businesses fail in the very first year, and nearly half of small businesses fail within the first five years.

 - 42 percent of small businesses fail because of a lack of market demand.